-Potty training doesn't have to be a pile of pants: we've been speaking to an expert on how to persuade your tot to use a pot...
+Potty training doesn't have to be a pile of pants: we speak to an expert (and share our firsthand advice!) on how to persuade your tot to use a pot...

 There’s always a small part of us that wants our babies to stay tiny for as long as possible.
 But there’s also part of us desperate not to have to buy a nappy ever again – or any other baby equipment for that matter!

 So, if you think your toddler is ready to ditch the diapers and wave goodbye to the baby wipes, then you are going to need the following: a) Patience (in abundance). b) A mop.
 And c) this potty training survival guide to help make this new phase of independence for your little one as easy as a-b-c (and maybe a pee)!

 We spoke to potty training guru Shona Sanosi from Blue House Nursery and International Preschool for her tips on how to successfully potty train your child.
 And we also got some great advice from the HoneyKids mums on how they managed to get their kids nappy-free too…

 Top tips to start potty training

 Potty training isn’t something that magically clicks overnight (we wish!).
 So, here’s the scoop: start by working on daytime potty training to boost your kiddo’s confidence.
 Once they’re feeling like a champ during the day, then it’s time to tackle the nighttime potty training with all the energy and determination they’ve got.